bitbrain-za/challenge-backend/readme.md

 # Configuring
 Use `-S` to turn on TLS

-~~In the sysv script, you can set the port in the command~~ Port is currently hardboded.
+Use `-p <PORT>` to set the port.

-TODO: bring back configuration
+In the sysv script, you can set the port and security in the command

 # logs